SCCapstone/CareerCenterApp/README.md

 CareerCenter App
 =================
-* 11/6/13 - Had a javascript error with turbolinks and installed nodejs to fix the issue
+* 6 November 2013 - Had a javascript error with turbolinks and installed nodejs to fix the issue
-* 11/6/13 - Andrew's computer is now able to work by installing a execjs gem and nodejs
+* 6 November 2013 - Andrew's computer is now able to work by installing a execjs gem and nodejs
-* 11/6/13 - Navaid had to add the .env file to my local repo to connect to the app
+* 6 November 2013 - Navaid had to add the .env file to my local repo to connect to the app
+* 6 November 2013 - Installed bootstrap and connected some of the models in the CRUD